 You should never co-sleep with your baby on a water bed, sofa, armchair, beanbag, or any other soft, cushiony surface.
 These create a much higher risk of baby suffocating or getting trapped in small gaps.

 Don’t fall asleep with baby on your chest.
 There’s the risk of falling and the fact that they should be sleeping on their back.

 Co-sleeping is a natural thing that families have been doing for thousands of years.
 It can be a wonderful experience for you and your baby, as long as you practice it safely.
 Whatever you decide to do about your family’s sleeping arrangements is personal to you and your particular situation, and you shouldn’t let yourself feel pressured or judged by anyone else’s opinion.

 My baby was born in the middle of summer here in Portugal.
 I think the temperature was around 35°C during his first few weeks of life so worrying about blankets and duvets on the bed wasn’t really an issue.
 I slept with him in the bed from day one and never felt any concern that I would harm him in my sleep.

-Of course life with a little one is constantly changing and now, as we head into the toddler years, a whole new set of challenges are presenting themselves.
-Sleeping being one of those challenges.
+Of course, life with a little one is constantly changing and now, as we head into the toddler years, a whole new set of challenges are presenting themselves.
+Sleeping is one of those challenges.
 He’s so active during the night now that I find myself constantly being woken up, even when he’s asleep.
-Trying to wean him from the breast whilst still co sleeping is proving to be difficult too, but I’m working on it and will write about what I’ve learnt in the future (when I’ve learnt it 😂).
+Trying to wean him from the breast whilst still co-sleeping is proving to be difficult too, but I’m working on it and will write about what I’ve learnt in the future (when I’ve learnt it 😂).